ayarabis/mule-secure-properties/README.md

 ## Usage

-1. Open any .properties file containing "secure" on it's name.
+1. Open any .properties file containing "secure" on it's name. ie: secure-config.properties
 2. Locate a property that you want to encrypt or decrypt.
 3. Look for the Code Lens action indicators above the property.
 4. Click on the "Encrypt" action to encrypt the property or the "Decrypt" action to decrypt it.